CytronTechnologies/maxis-nbiot-hackathon/docs/azure/install-azure-cli-apt.md

 * Ubuntu trusty, xenial, artful, bionic, and disco
 * Debian wheezy, jessie, and stretch

+!!! info "Note"
-> The package for Azure CLI installs its own Python interpreter, and does not use the system Python.
+    The package for Azure CLI installs its own Python interpreter, and does not use the system Python.

 ## Install